orangejuice/blog/data/activity/book-重探抗戰史（一）-2015/record.en.md

 ---
-title: Revisiting the History of the Resistance War (I)
+title: Revisiting the History of the War of Resistance (Volume 1)
-slug: revisiting-the-history-of-the-resistance-war-i
 category: book
 status: todo
 rating: 0